 Some years ago it was common to add in ‘‘bolo-rei’ a broad bean and a small gift.
 Whoever found the bean had to pay the next cake.
 However, the European Union ended with this tradition for security reasons and we can eat the cake without loosing a tooth or getting choked with a bean…

 The ‘‘bolo-rei’’, contrary to what many believe, appeared in France during the Louis XIV reign for the New Year’s Eve festivities and Kings’ day.
 With the French Revolution the cake was forbidden because of its name.
 No longer king’s cake for you !
 Vive la Republique!

 Fortunately, as it was quite profitable and popular among the most greedy the cake didn’t disappear, changing its name to gâteau des san-cullottes.

 The ”bolo-rei” in Portugal was created in Confeitaria Nacional, in Lisbon around 1870, influenced by the French recipe.
 But the same happened with the Republic Revolution in October of 1910.
-The cake must change the name, as ‘’rei’’ (king) is a symbol of the defeated monarchy.
-The pastry-cooks obeyed, changed its name but time made it come back.
+The cake was forced to change its the name, since ”rei” (king) is a symbol of the defeated monarchy.
+The pastry-cooks obeyed, changed its name, but time made it come back.
 We still call it ‘‘bolo-rei’’ and we managed to find a ‘’bolo-rainha’’ (queen’s cake) which dismisses the candied fruit sweetness for those who don’t like.

-This and other curiosities you will listen while joining us in one of our walking tours in Lisbon.
+This and other curiosities you will listen while joining us in one of our walking tours in Lisbon during this season.
 Come and enjoy Lisbon with Fora da Rota Tours!